pudly/schmopera-hugo/content/articles/a-fiery-love-triangle-les-feluettes-at-edmonton-opera.md

 date = "2017-10-23T14:09:00-04:00"
 lastmod = "2017-10-24T12:08:00-04:00"
 publishDate = "2017-10-23T15:25:00-04:00"
-slug = "a-fiery-love-triangle-les-feluettes-at-edmonton-opera"
-title = "A fiery love triangle: Les feluettes at Edmonton Opera"
+short_description = "Kevin March's score is a tour de force: truly sensitive and theatrical.
+It was tender and loving when it needed to be, with subtle dissonances that hint of the conflict lurking in the shadows.
+The score magnificently plays homage to the musical language of Debussy and other great French composers of the early 20th century." slug = "a-fiery-love-triangle-les-feluettes-at-edmonton-opera" title = "A fiery love triangle: Les feluettes at Edmonton Opera"
 +++